India-based Neutrino Observatory

 India-based Neutrino Observatory (INO) is a particle physics research project under construction to primarily study atmospheric neutrinos in a 1200 m deep cave under INO Peak near Theni, Tamil Nadu, India.
-This project is notable in that it is anticipated to provide a precise measurement of neutrino mixing parameters.
-The project is a multi-institute collaboration and one of the biggest experimental particle physics projects undertaken in India.
+It is planned to provide a precise measurement of neutrino mixing parameters.
+The project is a multi-institute collaboration and one of the largest experimental particle physics projects undertaken in India.